Hiking on Kythira

 Each hike is detailed in English and is accessible through our comprehensive information map provided in your room.
 A perfect way to discover the enchanting traditional heart of the island at your leisure, whenever the mood strikes.

-In 2011, a start was made with the ‘Porfyra Monopatia’ project.
-The plan is to restore and signpost approximately 250 km of the old walking trails.
-The project team also wants to promote sustainable tourism on the islands of Kythira and Antikythera.
+In 2011, the ‘Kythera Trails’ project was initiated, aiming to restore and mark hundreds of kilometers of ancient walking trails.
+The project team is dedicated to fostering sustainable tourism on the islands of Kythira and Antikythera.